kaanaksit/odak/docs/course/fundamentals.md

     This section of our course gave you a quick overview.
     But you may want to go beyond and learn more about many more basic aspects of Computer Science such as using shell tools, editors, metaprogramming or security.
     [The missing semester of your CS education](https://missing.csail.mit.edu/) offers an online resource for you to follow up and learn more.
-    The content of the mentioned course is mostly developed by instructors from [Massachusetts Institute of Technology].
+    The content of the mentioned course is mostly developed by instructors from Massachusetts Institute of Technology.

 !!! warning end "Reminder"
     We host a Slack group with more than 300 members.